pennapps/spring-2013-website/README.md

 watchdog, you can also run 'python build.py --watch' to automatically recompile templates on change.

-To build the sass run `sass --watch sass:css`.
-This will watch the `./sass` folder for changes and automatically recompile the sass files into `./css`.
+To build the sass run `sass --watch stylesheets`.
+This will watch the `./stylesheets` folder for changes and automatically recompile the .scss files.

 Pushing to Production
 =====================